rdov/rdov.github.io/contribute/index.md

 (TODO: make this a public repository) and follow the instructions present in the README file.
 Then edit `app/src/constant/ServerConstants.js` to use `deglet.xyz` as the hostname for every entry so you don't need to run a server component yourself.

-NOTE: Do not change the port numbers specified, and remember to run ``make`` again after saving the modifications.
+> Do not change the port numbers in `ServerConstants.js`, and remember to run ``make`` again after saving the modifications.

 If you're doing many modifications, small or not, it's recommended to run